This blog may contain affiliate links. Read our disclosure policy for more info.

 Cenote Dos Ojos is located about 30 minutes from Tulum, just off the highway to Playa del Carmen.
 The entrance fee is 350 pesos ($18 USD), which includes a rented lifejacket, parking, and permission to swim and snorkel in all areas except the underwater caves.
 You can bring your own snorkel gear or rent it here for an additional 100 pesos ($5 USD).

-If you want to dive here, which is why most people come, you’ll need to be accompanied by a professional diver and have your certification already.
+If you’re looking for scuba diving spots near Playa del Carmen and want to dive here, which is why most people come, you’ll need to be accompanied by a professional diver and have your certification already.

 For a tour including transportation, this Dos Ojos Caven Dive tour includes two 45-minute dives.
 You’ll see incredible stalactites, stalagmites, and columns and get a chance to surface partway through a dive in The Bat Cave to see hundreds of bats on an open-air dome.
 It’s a really unique tour and one the best in the area!